jmalhot/jmalhot/README.md

-Hi, I'm Jatin 👋🏾 👩🏾‍💻 - A Data Scientist
+Hi, I'm Jatin 👋🏾 👨‍💻- A Data Scientist

-I enjoy buildings data driven products.
+I enjoy buildings data driven products 🛰.
 I’ve worked with organizations of all sizes on two continents, from Fortune 250 companies to small startups.

 I'm a mentor to various AI startups and machine learning enthusiastics.
 Through mentoring, I accelerate my own constant learning, because there is always something that you want to do better when teaching that knowledge to others!
+👨‍🔬

 <img src="https://github.com/jmalhot/jmalhot/blob/master/Data-Science.jpeg">

-I am passionate about designing, building, and deploying machine learning solutions as an end to end AI products.
+I am passionate about designing, building, and deploying machine learning solutions as an end to end AI products.🎩

 ## Find more about me 🌎: